Beneath the Peaks: The Glacier Express Across Switzerland

 Booking and Reservations

 Travel on the Glacier Express train requires both a valid ticket and a seat reservation.
-Sales open 93 days ahead, and sought-after seats, particularly in Excellence Class, sell out quickly during July, August, December, and January.
-Travelers holding passes for local trains, such as the Swiss Travel Pass or GA Travel Card, pay only the reservation fee.
+When planning your journey, it's important to purchase train tickets as early as possible, as availability can be limited, especially during peak seasons.
+Carefully select your travel date, considering peak periods like July, August, December, and January, to ensure the best experience and seat availability.
+Sales open 93 days ahead, and sought-after seats, particularly in Excellence Class, sell out quickly.
+Some upgrades or special services, such as First Class, private compartments, or onboard meals, may incur an extra cost in addition to your ticket and reservation.
+The Glacier Express website primarily sells full-price tickets, which can be more expensive than purchasing a Saver Day Pass or other discounted options.
+Travelers holding passes for local trains, such as the Swiss Travel Pass or GA Travel Card, should note that the pass counts as your Glacier Express ticket, but you still need to pay the seat reservation fee.
 Second Class one-way fares between Zermatt and St Moritz start at CHF 159; First Class fares begin at CHF 268.
 Children under six travel free, provided they share a seat.
+Some packages, including the Glacier Express, also feature a Digital Swiss Coupon Pass, offering exclusive experiences throughout Switzerland.

 It is best practice to secure the reservation first, then purchase the ticket, especially if travel dates are inflexible.
 Online booking through Glacier Express AG offers real-time carriage diagrams that display available window seats.
 Printed confirmation is not required; a QR code on a mobile device suffices.